Coffee County DUI Court Process

 Penalties for DUI in Coffee County, TN

-Penalties for DUI in Tennessee are governed by state law and can vary depending on the number of prior offenses and other aggravating factors.
+The penalties for DUI in Tennessee are set by state law and can vary depending on the number of prior offenses.

 First Offense